Tutopiya Logo

 These four ideas appear again and again.
 Learn what each one means and the exam phrasing that signals it.

-How to find volume and surface area — step by step
+How to solve Solid Geometry questions — step by step

-The safest method works for every solid in the syllabus.
+The safest method works for every 3D question in this subtopic.

-- Name the solid — prism, cylinder, pyramid, cone or sphere.
+1. Name the solid — prism, cylinder, pyramid, cone or sphere.
+Sketch it and label r, h and any slant height.

 Once you have worked through a few, test yourself with the free Solid Geometry quiz — it tells you fast whether the method has actually stuck.

-Volume vs surface area: which does the question want?
+Volume vs surface area: which approach does the question want?

 Solid Geometry in past-paper wording: command words that matter

-Most lost marks come from misreading the command word or using the wrong solid formula.
+Most lost marks come from wrong formulas or using diameter instead of radius.
 These are the command words you will see and what each one demands.

 Worked exam-style stems (how to answer the wording)